tenerate/tenerateVSCodeExtension/README.md

 ## Requirements

-The extension only supports test generation for python functions at the moment.
+The extension supports test generation for functions of any programming language.

 ## Acknowledgements